iotagtk1/gladeGenerator/gladeGenerator/GladeGeneratorGUI/readMe.md

 #### Description

 projectName Used for the namespace of the exported program.
-Rider doesn't have a macro for namespaces, so we need to fill in ProjetctPath projectPath　Required to get accurate namespace fileDir The file or folder selected in Rider's explorer. saveDir The directory to be saved.
-The default setting is the project folder.
+Rider doesn't have a macro for namespaces, so we need to fill in ProjetctPath fileDir The file or folder selected in Rider's explorer.

 ### ConfigSetting.xml
 ```